Digital micromirror device

-The digital micromirror device, or DMD, is the microoptoelectromechanical system (MOEMS) that is the core of the trademarked Digital Light Processing (DLP) projection technology from Texas Instruments (TI).
+The digital micromirror device, or DMD, is the microoptoelectromechanical system (MOEMS) that is the core of the trademarked digital light processing (DLP) projection technology from Texas Instruments (TI).
 The device is used in digital projectors and consists of an array of millions of microscopic mirrors which can be individually tilted many thousand times per second, thereby creating the pixels of the projected images.

 History

 The technology goes back to 1973 with Harvey C. Nathanson's (inventor of MEMS c.
 1965) use of millions of microscopically small moving mirrors to create a video display of the type now found in digital projectors.

 The project at Texas Instruments began as the deformable mirror device in 1977 using micromechanical analog light modulators.
-The DMD was invented by solid-state physicist and TI Fellow Emeritus Dr. Larry Hornbeck in 1987.
+The DMD was invented by solid-state physicist and TI Fellow Emeritus Larry Hornbeck in 1987.
 The first analog DMD product was the TI DMD2000 airline ticket printer that went to market in 1990 and used a DMD instead of a laser scanner.

 Construction and use

 A DMD chip has on its surface several hundred thousand microscopic mirrors arranged in a rectangular array which correspond to the pixels in the image to be displayed.
 The mirrors and supporting mechanical structures are constructed using surface micromachining.
-The mirrors can be individually rotated ±10-12°, to an on or off state.
+The mirrors can be individually rotated ±10–12°, to an on or off state.
 In the on state, light from the projector bulb is reflected into the lens making the pixel appear bright on the screen.
 In the off state, the light is directed elsewhere (usually onto a heatsink), making the pixel appear dark.
 To produce greyscales, the mirror is toggled on and off very quickly, and the ratio of on time to off time determines the shade produced (binary pulse-width modulation).
 Contemporary DMD chips can produce up to 1024 shades of gray (10 bits).
-See Digital Light Processing for discussion of how color images are produced in DMD-based systems.
+(See Digital light processing for discussion of how color images are produced in DMD-based systems.)